Want more relevant content? Let us know what year you will graduate high school.

 As in earlier physics classes, you will apply your knowledge of the core content to hands-on laboratory investigations.
 These investigations allow teachers to provide a more engaging and rigorous experience for AP Physics students.
 In laboratory investigations, which should account for 20% of your class time, you will establish lines of evidence and use them to develop and refine testable explanations and predictions of natural phenomena.
 You should be able to:

 Additionally, there are a number of free study resources available online.
 Many AP teachers have posted complete study guides, review sheets, and test questions.
-One complete study guide is available here and a comprehensive database of study guides by subtopic is available here.
-There are also several free video tutorials here.
+One complete study guide is available and a comprehensive database of study guides by subtopic is available as well.
+There are also several free video tutorials.

 Another new, fun way to study is to use one of the recently developed apps for AP exams.
 These range in price from $0.99 to $4.99, but they provide a fun and easy way to quiz yourself.
 Make sure you read reviews before choosing one — their quality varies widely.
 One that does receive good reviews is the McGraw Hill 5, which also saves you some money by covering 14 different AP subjects.

 Finally, make sure to familiarize yourself with the tools that will be available to you during the exam.
 Make sure that you know how to use your calculator effectively.
-Also review the table of equations that will be furnished to you during the exam available here.
+Also review the table of equations that will be furnished to you during the exam.

 Step 3: Practice Multiple-Choice Questions

-When you feel confident that you’ve thoroughly studied the required material, test your knowledge out by practicing multiple-choice questions.
+When you feel confident that you’ve thoroughly studied the required material, test your knowledge by practicing multiple-choice questions.
 You can find these in most study guides or through online searches.
 You could also try taking the multiple-choice section of another practice exam.
-There are free online multiple-choice questions available here and more here.
+There are free online multiple-choice questions available and more.

 The AP Physics C exam contains very specific key words in the free-response prompts.
 These words give you clues as to what the exam readers are looking for in your response, so you should study them closely.
 Exam readers will expect that you pay close attention to the task verbs used.
-On the AP Physics C: Mechanics exam these most commonly include: justify, explain, calculate, what is, determine, derive, sketch, and plot.
+On the exam, these most commonly include: justify, explain, calculate, what is, determine, derive, sketch, and plot.
 Know precisely what each one of these words is asking you to do.
 The definitions of these words can be found beginning on page 37 of the course description.

 Fore more tips, be sure to read the College Board’s list of strategies on the Exam Practice page.